 Ally Invest claims to put first-rate customer service at the very top of their list, so we were keen to explore how accurate this statement was.

 First and foremost, the broker offers a range of customer support channels.
 This includes live chat, telephone and email, as well as a dedicated help section that is often sufficient for more account queries.

-If you’re happy using the Ally Invest live chat facility, you’ll have access to customer support around the clock on a 24/7 basis.
+If you’re happy using the Ally Invest live chat facility, you’ll have access to customer support on the following times: 7am-10pm ET, 7 days a week

-Phone support is less active, with agents available between the hours of 8am and 6pm, Monday to Friday.
+Phone support is also available with agents available between the hours of 7am and 10pm, 7 days a week.
 As a side note, if you’re thinking about calling the team at Ally Invest, you can view estimated waiting times via your account portal.

 In terms of response times for email support, the broker advises that they aim to respond to all emails within 24 hours.
 As such, if your Ally Invest account query is of an urgent nature, you’re best off opting for phone support or live chat.

 To back up the first-rate customer service levels claimed by Ally Invest, the broker has in fact won some notable awards.
 This includes the 2017 ‘Gold Stevie Award for e-Commerce Customer Service – Banking, Business Services & Insurance’.